rusty1s/dependent-select-boxes/README.md

 ## Additional options

-You can pass in options as a second parameter.
+You can pass in options as a third parameter.
 The currently supported options are:

 * `childOptionIsDependentOnParentOption(childOption, parentOption)`:
 Function that determines if the `childOption`should be displayed if `parentOption` is present.
-Default: `true` if the value of the parent option is a prefix of the value of the child option.
+Default: `true` if the value of the parent option is a prefix of the value of the child option, else `false`.

 ```js
 new DependentSelectBoxes(document.getElementById('parent'), document.getElementById('child'), {